How to buy Equatorial Resources (EQX) shares

 Have Equatorial Resources 's shares ever split?

-Equatorial Resources 's shares were split on a 1:10 basis on 3 May 2010.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+Equatorial Resources 's shares were split on a 1:10 basis on 4 May 2010.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Equatorial Resources shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Equatorial Resources shares which in turn could have impacted Equatorial Resources 's share price.

 Equatorial Resources share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Equatorial Resources 's is 0.3421.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Equatorial Resources 's is 0.3616.
 This would suggest that Equatorial Resources 's shares are less volatile than average (for this exchange).

 Equatorial Resources overview

 Equatorial Resources Limited explores for and develops iron ore properties in the Republic of Congo.
-It owns an 80% interest in the Badondo iron project located in the northwest region of the Republic of Congo.
-The company has a strategic alliance agreement with Rock Mining SARL for the development of the Badondo iron project.
-Equatorial Resources Limited was incorporated in 1986 and is headquartered in Perth, Australia.
+The company was incorporated in 1986 and is headquartered in Perth, Australia.

 Stocks similar to Equatorial Resources